ml-archive/blog/source/our-stacks/ios/index.md

 ##### Objective-C
 Objective-C is a thing of the past for us, but occasionally we do maintain projects or update applications still written in Objective-C.

+### Architecture

+Clean architecture (known as VIPER when applied to iOS development) is our new standard on the iOS team.
+We also still maintain many apps that use MVC.
+Our clean architecture implementation is adapted to better fit our needs, with the goals being consistency, quality, and testability.

 ### IDE
 Xcode is the IDE that is widely used amongst iOS developers and we also use it at Nodes.